prince-ph0en1x/QAGS/README.md

 ### Algorithms

-The codes are written in Python, using the [OpenQL quantum compiler](https://github.com/QE-Lab/OpenQL) and [Qxelerator simulator encapsulator](https://github.com/QE-Lab/qx-simulator/tree/master/qxelarator) for [QX quantum simulator]((http://quantum-studio.net/)).
+The codes are written in Python, using the [OpenQL quantum compiler](https://github.com/QE-Lab/OpenQL) and [Qxelerator simulator encapsulator](https://github.com/QE-Lab/qx-simulator/tree/master/qxelarator) for [QX quantum simulator](http://quantum-studio.net/).
-The MATLAB/Octave helper codes are derived from Qubiter CSD to help in decomposing an arbitrary unitary into quantum unitary gates.
+The MATLAB/Octave helper codes are derived from [Qubiter](https://github.com/artiste-qb-net/qubiter) CSD to help in decomposing an arbitrary unitary into quantum unitary gates.
 Work is in progress in integrating [unitary decomposition as part of OpenQL](https://github.com/QE-Lab/OpenQL/issues/205).

 * [Quantum Associative Memory](https://github.com/prince-ph0en1x/QAGS/tree/master/QAM)